-NURS 227-EKG Monitor Technician (2 units)
+NURS 227-Basic ECG Interpretation (2 units)

-Designed to prepare the participant for work as a electrocardiogram monitor technician.
-Basic elements of electrocardiograms covered; student will to do 12-lead EKG's in the classroom setting as well set up hard wire monitoring and telemetry.
-Basic arythmias will be taught and will require measuring and identification.
+Designed to prepare unlicensed participants for work as an electrocardiogram monitor technician.
+Designed for the licensed nurse as continuing education in Basic ECG interpretations.
+Designed as an adjunct to the curriculum for pre-licensure A.D.N.'s.
+Basic dysrhythmias will be taught and will require measuring and identification.
 Grades are CR/NC.
+(L)